By Otto Rock of IKN

 Whoever Boris Schlossberg might be (but great last name, “mountain castle” or “mountain palace”).
 We need of course to be clear that when CNBC latches onto a bullish idea it’s already mature, but these people are watched by the momo crew par excellence.

 Summing up the gold chat intro, the metal did indeed lead the miners, the miners did a good job of catching up but there’s evidence and enough momentum talk post FOMC to say that gold is going to blow away my early July prediction of a slow summer.
 So to answer my own question in the title, put me down for a hot summer and let’s see gold break away from U$1,350/oz next week.
-Reasons to be cheerful.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Reasons to be cheerful.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.